ScottLogic/blog/_posts/2021-10-13-open-source-sustainability.md

 title: Open Source Sustainability through Corporate Social Responsibility
 date: 2021-10-13 00:00:00 Z
 categories:
-- ceberhardt
 - Open Source
 author: ceberhardt
 summary: Modern software is increasingly complex, made up of hundreds or thousands of open source components, hidden away in deeply nested dependency trees.
 Just how much do we know about these components that are an integral part of our products?
 What are the risks associated with their usage, and our exposure?
 layout: video_post
 video_url: https://www.youtube.com/embed/Pt1EjaN-YHE
 short-author-aside: true